sleuth-io/sleuth-gitbook-docs/sleuth-skills/manage/README.md

 2. **Create button.** Use the `+ Create` button in the top-right of any page for a guided form.
 3. **CLI.** Run `sx add /path/to/asset-dir` to upload from a local directory. `sx` auto-detects the asset type from the file layout and metadata.

+Who is allowed to do each of those depends on your [RBAC](rbac.md) role.

 ## Asset discovery

 Once an asset is in the vault, teammates can find it by: